Levertion/levertion.github.io/_posts/2017-9-16-builtin_java.md

 title: Use the vanilla java runtime
 categories: modding
 is_example: "true"
-desciption: "How to use the builtin java runtime to install optifine and forge"
+description: "How to use the builtin java runtime to install optifine and forge"
 ---
 * Contents
 {:toc}